-Dwight Hurst, CMHC: I mean, I think fear is a big part of our lives in as a motivator anyway.
+Dwight Hurst, CMHC: I mean, I think fear is a big part of our lives as a motivator anyway.
 Right.
 But I think if your fear is a big part of addiction and that addictive process, I find people are already either they’re prone to some anxiety or there is that fear of failure or fear of letting people down that that really contributes to that cycle of addiction.
 Right.
-Because then especially when I continue to use and I continue to give in to like addictive impulses, that’s also where people will hide that they’ll hide it when they’re not having the success and progress, too, because that lets people down once again.
+Because then, especially when I continue to use and I continue to give in to like addictive impulses, that’s also where people will hide that they’ll hide it when they’re not having the success and progress, too, because that lets people down once again.
 Right.

 David Livingston, LMFT: What needs to get kind of worked through and worked out in treatment is how to have a relationship with our fear that’s healthy.
-Meaning that it fears the most inhibitory process we have and we feel deep fear people put the brakes on.
-And so, you know, if you if you fear your use of substance, it’s one of the greatest strengths that you can have in overcoming the addiction.
+Meaning that it fears the most inhibitory process we have, and we feel deep fear people put the brakes on.
+And so, you know, if you if you fear your use of the substance, it’s one of the greatest strengths that you can have in overcoming the addiction.
 If you don’t fear it, it’s far more it’s far easier to just continue the path.
 So there’s a lot of confusion, as Clare was pointing out, over what to fear and what not to fear, like the vulnerability.
-You know, one of the things that treatment’s supposed to help people with in therapy as well is to understand that that vulnerability is a human process, that none of us escape it and that you don’t actually have to fear it.
+You know, one of the things that treatment’s supposed to help people within therapy and understand that that vulnerability is a human process, that none of us escape it and that you don’t actually have to fear it.
 If you can have a relationship with it and get to know it and get to know your fear, how it’s helping you, how it’s not helping you, you really begin to move into a more creative mode.
 Right?
 Because then you can think about these parts of yourself.
-And when you can think about them, parse them, understand how they’re helping, not helping, you move into a creative process, then you could make decisions and just start to to, you know, move forward, hopefully.
+And when you can think about them, parse them, understand how they’re helping, not helping, you move into a creative process, then you could make decisions and just start to, you know, move forward, hopefully.